How to optimize controls in arbitrary quantum systems using graphs

 # Create an optimizable real-valued PWC signal.

-rough_alpha = graph.utils.real_optimizable_pwc_signal(
+rough_alpha = graph.real_optimizable_pwc_signal(

 segment_count=segment_count,